CaskeyCoding/CaskeyCoding/README.md

 - 👋 Hi, I’m @CaskeyCoding but you can call me Eric.
 - 👀 I’m interested in automation, cloud technologies, and mowing the lawn.
-- 🌱 I’m currently learning python, AWS, and Azure.
+- 🌱 I’m currently learning about chaining AI Agents.
 - 💞️ I’m looking to collaborate on open source projects.
 - 📫 Email me : eric@caskeycoding.com.